turbo-src/turbo-src/docs/contribute.md

 ### Git server

-A service that can host a single git repo.
+A service that can host git repos.
 It must create branches, fetch, pull, merge, etc, according to the turbo-src api.
 It must be accessible via a rest api.
 Below is for illustrative purposes in bash.
 It should be done with an actual library, like [gitpython](https://gitpython.readthedocs.io/en/stable/tutorial.html).

 #### clone(repoID, url, defaultBranchName)